 That could translate to a side hustle as a Pinterest VA manager.
 A Pinterest VA manager could handle everything from pin design and creation to branding to pinning strategy for bloggers or online businesses.

 Another awesome thing about being a VA is that you can get started with basically $0 out of pocket.
-That’s a sweet bonus for us money-minded mamas who are watching the budget.
+That’s a sweet bonus for us introverts who are watching the budget.

 5. Sell stock photos

 I love stock photography.
-Like, I could look at it all day and never get bored.
+I could look at it all day and never get bored.

 One day, I’d like to learn how to wield a camera and create amazing stock photos of my own for my blog.
-But if you already know your way around a camera, you could totally start a side hustle selling stock photos online.
+But if you already know how to take great shots, you could totally start a side hustle selling stock photos online.

 The most common way that I’ve seen to make money selling stock photos is setting up a membership site.